apophatic/apophatic.github.io/pages/words.md

 # words

-A list of interesting words I come across, continually updated.
+A list of interesting words I come across while reading on the desktop or the web that I did not know of or knew little about beforehand, continually updated.

 ---